lanwen/lanwen.github.io/content/posts/2022-11-14_spring-security-multiple-auth-filter-same-header.md

 ### 2. Multiple auth filters - which handles the token

 It's quite easy to operate with different headers, as then it's clear which filter should handle what.
 But what to do with the same default `Authorization` header?

-The answer is - use `setRequiresAuthenticationMatcher` on all the non-default, catch-all filters, which should check on the early stage if the request is actually could be authenticated with this filter based on the request we see.
+The answer is - use `setRequiresAuthenticationMatcher` on all the non-default filters.
+It should check during the early stage if the request could be authenticated with this filter.

 ```java
 public class CustomTokenAuthWebFilter extends AuthenticationWebFilter {